Thanuja Ananthan

-Thanuja Ananthan (born 31 August 1985) is a Malaysian model and beauty pageant titleholder who was crowned as Miss World Malaysia 2009 and represented her country at the Miss World 2009.
+Thanuja Ananthan (Tamil: தநுஜா ஆநந்தன்; born 31 August 1985) is a Malaysian model and beauty pageant titleholder who was crowned as Miss World Malaysia 2009 and represented her country at the Miss World 2009.

 Career

 Miss World Malaysia 2009

 Ananthan was crowned as Miss World Malaysia 2009 by the outgoing Miss World Malaysia 2008, Soo Wincci.
 Eighteen contestants vied for the crown.

 Miss World 2009

 Anathan represented Malaysia at the Miss World 2009 which was held at Johannasburg, South Africa.
 She competes with 120 delegates from around the world.